Baasic/baasic-starterkit-angularjs-profile/README.md

 ## Working with the Starter kit

 As a client-side prerequisite, you should install the basic tools for your operating system: Node.js (4.x and above), Bower and Gulp.
-Start by cloning the [AngularJS profile Starter Kit repository](https://github.com/Baasic/baasic-starterkit-angularjs-profile/).
+Start by cloning the [AngularJS Profile Starter Kit repository](https://github.com/Baasic/baasic-starterkit-angularjs-profile/).
 After that, go into the root folder of the started Kit you just cloned and type

     npm install